 });

-D3 selections also let you perform data joins (see the Data Joins chapter).
+D3 selections also enable data joins (see the Data Joins chapter).

 Making selections